 Final thoughts: Should you use Jira's AI?

 So, does Jira have AI?
-Yes, it absolutely does.
-For teams who are already deep in the Atlassian ecosystem and are looking for some general productivity wins, Atlassian Intelligence is a solid and convenient option.
+Yes, it absolutely does, and it's a mature, reliable platform that powers customer service for thousands of companies.
+For teams who are already deep in the Atlassian ecosystem, Atlassian Intelligence is a strong, capable, and convenient option.

-Ready to see what a dedicated AI agent could do for your Jira workflow?
+Ready to see how a dedicated AI agent can enhance your Jira workflow?
 Simulate eesel AI on your past tickets for free and see your automation potential in minutes.

 Frequently asked questions